home-assistant/Iconic/README.md

 ```
 will install Iconic with its default font, [FontAwesome](https://github.com/FortAwesome/Font-Awesome).

-Because Iconic uses SwiftGen as a submodule dependency, you also need to put `:submodules => true` in your Podfile.

 After the installation, you should see a similar setup like this:
 ![Pod Setup](Screenshots/screenshot_pod_setup.png)